m0nk3y500/YourFireDiary/README.md

 deactivate
 ```

+Install some packeges with pip:
 ```
 pip install Django django-bootstrap4
 ```

+Go in file of site:
 ```
 cd ffs_site
 ```

 To run the env-server from django:
 ```
 python manage.py runserver
 ```